pkinlow/webpack-recipes/README.md

-# JavaScript Project Step by Step Instructions
+# JavaScript Project Setup Instructions
 Here are a set of instructions for starting a JavaScript project.

 ## Foundational Setup